Wildlife of Mongolia: Mammals

-Mongolia has a number of large mammals, including gray wolves and Siberian ibex (Capra sibirica), as well as more endangered species such as the wild Bactrian camel (Camelus ferus), the snow leopard (Uncia uncia), the Gobi bear, (rarest and unique to the desert region), the takhi (both wild and domestic types of horses) and the Asiatic wild ass (the largest numbers in the world are found in the Gobi desert).
+Mongolia has a number of large mammals, including Mongolian wolves (Canis lupus chanco) and Siberian ibex (Capra sibirica), as well as more endangered species such as the wild Bactrian camel (Camelus ferus), the snow leopard (Uncia uncia), the Gobi bear (rarest and unique to the desert region), the Przewalski's horse (both wild and domestic types of horses) and the onager (the largest numbers in the world are found in the Gobi desert).

-The saiga antelope, once a common species, has been reduced by pressures including hunting, livestock grazing, and high Chinese medicinal value, with the Mongolian subspecies reaching a critically endangered level, with fewer than 5,000 individuals left in the wild.
-Przewalski's wild horse, in particular, had almost become extinct (not seen for more than three decades) and was therefore reintroduced from captive sources.
-Other species of mammals reported include: argali (Ovis ammon) (in the rocky mountains of the Gobi desert), common wolf, Mongolian saiga (Saiga tatarica mongolica), musk deer (Moschus moschiferus), Pallas's cat (Felis manul) or manul, black tailed gazelle (Gazelle subgutturosa), stone martin (Martes foina), and wild cats in the Altai ecoregion; wild boar (Sus scrofa nigipes), red deer (Cervus elaphus), roe deer in the forest areas and muskrat, red fox, steppe fox, and sable in the forest and steppe margin areas.
+The saiga antelope (Saiga tatarica mongolica), once a common species, has been reduced by pressures including hunting, livestock grazing, and high Chinese medicinal value, with the Mongolian subspecies reaching a critically endangered level, with fewer than 5,000 individuals left in the wild.
+Przewalski's horse, in particular, had almost become extinct (not seen for more than three decades) and was therefore reintroduced from captive sources.
+Other species of mammals reported include: argali (Ovis ammon) (in the rocky mountains of the Gobi desert), Eurasian wolf (Canis lupus lupus), Siberian musk deer (Moschus moschiferus), Pallas's cat (Otocolobus manul), goitered gazelle (Gazelle subgutturosa), stone marten (Martes foina), and wild cats in the Altai ecoregion; wild boar (Sus scrofa nigipes), Altai wapiti (Cervus canadensis sibiricus), roe deer in the forest areas and muskrat, red fox, corsac fox, and sable in the forest and steppe margin areas.